sloomba/covid19-misinfo/README.md

 3. `.src/models.py`: contains functions to define and fit all Bayesian models described in the paper
 4. `.src/utils.py`: contains helper functions to import and transform survey data, compute and plot posterior statistics
 5. `.src/bayesoc.py`: defines python classes `Dim()`, `Outcome()`, `Society()` and `Model()` to implement general Bayesian socio-demographic models using `pystan`

+## Citation
+If you use this data, cite it as:

+Loomba, S., de Figueiredo, A., Piatek, S., de Graaf, K., & Larson, H. (2020, October 23).
+Measuring the Impact‌ ‌of‌ ‌Exposure‌ ‌to‌ ‌COVID-19‌ ‌Vaccine‌ ‌Misinformation‌ ‌on‌ Vaccine Intent in the UK and US.
+Retrieved from osf.io/cxwvp